Website Manager

 "Soccer Season" (Fall), July through December

 The Fall season is the primary soccer season for AYSO Region 114.
 Registration opens in March.
 Coaches are recruited in June.
 Practices begin in August.
 Games begin in September.
-The primary season completes by Thanksgiving.
+The primary season completes by Thanksgiving for U5-U14 teams (before November for U16-U19 teams due to CIF Rule 600 for High School Athletes).
 Playoffs and post-season tournaments extend into December (and beyond if you keep winning).

 In the Fall, our primary recreational soccer program is called "AYSO Core."
 We also offer AYSO EPIC (formerly VIP) for special needs players, pre-soccer Playground for 3-year-olds, and EXTRA™, a pathway to higher-level soccer.
 All programs, except for EXTRA™, offer open registration -- so as long as we have enough volunteer coaches, every child that wants to play on a team gets to play on a team.
 (EXTRA™ is a more competitive program that is try-out based and teams are formed through invitation only.)